 Line 3c - Divide Line 3b by Line 3a and write the result, carried to six decimal places.
-This is your apportionment factor.

-Line 5 - Write the amount of business income or loss apportionable to Illinois as reported by the trust, estate, or non-unitary partnership on Illinois Schedule K-1-P or K-1-T (see Part II, Line 1).
+Line 5 - Write the amount of business income or loss apportionable to Illinois as reported by any non-unitary partnership, trust, or estate, on Illinois Schedule K-1-P or K-1-T (see Part II, Line 1).